MatthewRamirez/spaghettiprogramming.com/README.md

 * Can have non public blog posts for articles you are working on, or just don't want people to see.
 * Can use markdown in blog posts which will get rendered and formatted nicely.

+## Dependencies and Versions

+* Ruby 2.1.2
+* Rails 4.1.1
+* PostgreSQL 9.1.13

+## Test Suite

+This application contains a test suite written with rspec.
+To run the test suite simple run:

+     rspec spec

 ## Setup and Configuration